rkm-ravi94/awesome-devops-interview/terraform.md

 #### Question: Explain the difference between "provisioners" and "remote-exec" in Terraform.
 **Answer:** Both provisioners and remote-exec are mechanisms in Terraform for executing scripts on resources after they are created.
 Provisioners: Include a broader set of options, such as local-exec (running scripts locally), remote-exec (running scripts on remote instances), and others.
-Provisioners are defined within a resource block and are used for tasks like software installation, configuration, or bootstrapping.
+Provisioners are defined within a resource block and are used for tasks like software installation, configuration, or bootstrapping.<br>
-remote-exec: Specifically refers to a provisioner that executes scripts on a remote machine.
+**remote-exec:** Specifically refers to a provisioner that executes scripts on a remote machine.
 It's often used for executing commands or scripts on provisioned instances, typically in the context of configuration management.

 #### Question: How does Terraform handle remote backends, and why are they important?